elix/rfcs/proposals/0000-mixins.md

 * Single selection.
 A component would like to implement standard single-selection semantics, with a `selectedItem` property, `selectNext`/`selectPrevious` methods, a `selected-item-changed` event, and so on.
 * ARIA list semantics.
-A component that supports singl selection (above) would like to go further and expose the currently selected item via ARIA attributes to make the component accessible to users of, e.g., screen readers.
+A component that supports single selection (above) would like to go further and expose the currently selected item via ARIA attributes to make the component accessible to users of, e.g., screen readers.